top of page

 But that night, none of it mattered.

 Then the rain came—soft, then heavy—soaking their clothes and plastering her hair to her skin.
-They’d climbed inside the cab, dripping and breathless, and she could still remember the sound: the pounding of her heart and the staccato drumming of the storm on the roof and hood.
+They’d climbed inside the cab, dripping and breathless, and she could still remember the sound: the pounding of her heart and the constant drumming of the storm on the roof and hood.
 His fingers had trembled as they brushed a strand of wet hair from her face.
 And when they kissed, it had been the kind of kiss that writes itself into your bones.

 She had loved him.
 No matter how many years had passed.
 No matter how far she had run.